 Initiative 2.1.5 Coordinate with Collier County Driver License and Motor Vehicle Service Centers to promote CAT fixed-route services to persons unable to obtain a driver's license or with an unsafe and/or inoperable vehicle.
-No Due to a lack of staff resources, this initiative has not yet been implemented.
-Objective 2.2 Implement environmentally-friendly operating procedures.
+Due to a lack of staff resources, this initiative has not yet been implemented.
+Objective 2.2 Implement environmentally-friendly operating procedu res.
 Initiative 2.2.1 Explore potential to transition the fleet to alternative fuel vehicles for economic and environmental benefits.
-Ongoing CAT is in constant communication with the Fleet Department to analyze and research alternative fuel.
-Compressed Natural Gas (CNG) is the fuel being considered at this time.
-Initiative 2.2.2 Where appropriate, consider the potential to purchase smaller vehicles to match the capacity requirements of the new service areas.
+Ongoing CAT is in constant communication with the Fleet Department to analyze and research alternative fuel Initiative 2.2.2 Where appropriate, consider the potential to purchase smaller vehicles to match the capacity requirements of the new service areas.
 Ongoing A smaller vehicle was purchased to service Marco Island to match the capacity requirements, the vehicle is in use.
 CAT will continue to evaluate routes to determine the need of vehicle capacity.
 Initiative 2.2.3 Reduce fuel consumption by one percent each year, as service, new sources to power vehicles, and funding allows.
 Ongoing This initiative was developed with the expectation that hybrid technology would yield reductions in fuel consumption.
 It appears that the hybrids do not offer the reductions in fuel consumption as expected.
 FDOT is evaluating fuel efficiency results of hybrids and will be issuing a report upon completion.
 Collier County will continue to monitor this initiative.
 Initiative 2.2.4 Construct future CAT facilities utilizing environmentally-friendly materials, where feasible.
-Ongoing Collier County will use environmentally-friendly materials whenever possible.
+Ongoing Collier County will use environmentally- friendly materials whenever possible.
 Goal 3 Build meaningful partnerships that increase the visibility of CAT, promote livability, and enhance economic and social well-being.

-Objective 3.1 Develop marketing strategies to increase ridership and i mprove the visibility of CAT.
+Objective 3.1 Develop marketing strategies to increase ridership and improve the visibility of CAT.

 Initiative 3.1.1 Participate in local job fairs to increase knowledge about the transit system and encourage use.
 Ongoing CAT regularly participates in events to promote Public Transit.
 Initiative 3.1.2 Develop marketing materials and programs to demonstrate the value and role of transit in regional carbon emissions reduction.
-Ongoing CAT Developed a flyer describing the benefits of utilizing Public Transportation which included economic, health and environmental benefits.
+Yes CAT developed a flyer describing the benefits of utilizing Public Transportation which included economic, health and environmental benefits.
 Initiative 3.1.3 Distribute transit service information and user- friendly brochures to at least 25 percent of businesses within 1⁄4-mile of existing transit routes prior to initiating the next TDP Major Update.
 No Once the brochure is developed distribution will commence.
-Mobility manger will be tasked with ensuring any communication/brochures are distributed Initiative 3.1.4 Continue the CAT public relations campaign, including commercial and radio advertisements, designed to promote transit ridership and sustainability.
+Marketing, Events and Sales coordinator will be tasked with ensuring any communication/brochures are distributed.
+Initiative 3.1.4 Continue the CAT public relations campaign, including commercial and radio advertisements, designed to promote transit ridership and sustainability.
 Ongoing Commercial and Radio advertisements have continued to be broadcasted.
 Initiative 3.1.5 Create a Transit Ambassador Program using volunteer transit users to spread the word about CAT and how to use the services.
 No Due to current resources constraints, this was not completed in this fiscal year.
 This will be considered to commence next fiscal year Initiative 3.1.6 Hire a full-time Mobility Manager/Social Media Specialist responsible for updating the CAT Facebook page and Twitter account with the latest news and information.
-Ongoing A Mobility Manager was hired as part of the new administrative contract.
-An Event, Sales & Marketing Coordinator has been hired but we are having a difficultly keeping someone in the position because the position is not one with full benefits.
+Yes A Mobility Manager was hired as part of the new administrative contract.
+An Event, Sales & Marketing Coordinator has been hired and will manage all forms of social media